 It is almost impossible to sell internationally having only one warehouse in your native country.
 Therefore, large merchants always have multiple warehouses even if they work within one country.
 Having a warehouse in each region helps to increase the delivery speed and decrease its costs.

-Now, let’s briefly describe extension’s core features and proceed to the backend exploration:
+Now, let’s briefly describe the extension’s core features and proceed to its backend exploration:

 - Advanced Inventory Management: unlimited warehouses; stock management on the products grid; custom stock locations; offline shops inventory tracking; virtual warehouse for defective products; dropshipping.

 - Advanced Warehouse Management: assign warehouses to customer groups; assign warehouses to store views.

 - Orders From Different Warehouses: divide an order into several shipments and calculate costs separately on the basis of each warehouse location.

 - Stock Control: updates per warehouse from Manage Stock grid or backend product pages.

-- Warehouse priority: select from which warehouse an order will be shipped based on the product availability.
+- Warehouse Priority: select from which warehouse an order will be shipped based on product availability.

 - Custom shipping methods and rates per a warehouse: specify your custom rates different from those calculated by a shipping company.